briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

             (ORC 4511.19)

-            5. _(5)_ In all cases, if the vehicle is registered in the offender’s name, criminal forfeiture of the vehicle involved in the offense in accordance with Ohio R.C.
+            5. _(5)_ In all cases, if the vehicle is registered in the offender's name, criminal forfeiture of the vehicle involved in the offense in accordance with Ohio R.C.
 4503.234.
 Subsection (h)(5) of this section applies regarding any vehicle that is subject to an order of criminal forfeiture under this subsection.